symphorien/nixseparatedebuginfod2/README.md

 and set the environment variable `DEBUGINFOD_URLS=http://127.0.0.1:1949`.

+### Source files

+nixseparatedebuginfod2 can provide source files for packages built from nixos-25.11 (nixos-unstable at the time I write this) only.
+Package built with older stdenv will only provide debuginfo.
+Source files which are patched during the build should be served patched correctly in most cases.

 ### Warning

 Does not check signatures from the upstream cache.
 Don't use `http` substituters, only `https`.